riscv-software-src/riscof/docs/source/plugins.rst

 2. `platform_spec`: This argument holds the absolute path to the validated PLATFORM config YAML and can be used similarly as above.

-Some of the parameters of interest that can be captured in this stage using the isa yaml are:
+Some of the parameters of interest that can be captured in this stage using the ISA yaml are:

 - the xlen value: this can be obtained from the max value in the ``supported_xlen`` field of the yaml.
 This is particularly useful in setting the compiler integer number we discussed before and also for setting other DUT specific parameters (like the ``--isa`` argument of spike).
 Shown in line 9 below.
-- the isa string: for simulators like spike, we can parse this to generate the string for the ``--isa`` argument.
+- the ISA string: for simulators like spike, we can parse this to generate the string for the ``--isa`` argument.
 Shown in lines 13-19 below.

 .. hint:: **PYTHON-HINT**: one can access dictionary elements using the square braces ``[]``.